 SALZBURG CONFERENCE IN INTERDISCIPLINARY POVERTY RESEARCH

 The Centre for Ethics and Poverty Research (CEPR) organizes an annual Conference in Interdisciplinary Poverty Research since 2014.
-In past years conferences covered the topics of religion and poverty (2017), child poverty (2016), absolute poverty in Europe (2015), and ethical issues in poverty alleviation (2014).
-The focus theme of the 2018 conference is space and poverty.
+In past years conferences covered the topics of space and poverty (2018), religion and poverty (2017), child poverty (2016), absolute poverty in Europe (2015), and ethical issues in poverty alleviation (2014).
+The focus theme of the 2019 conference is migration and poverty.
 These conferences are interdisciplinary and open to all interested researchers, practitioners and policy makers.
 They aim to bring together current research on poverty, inequality and social exclusion and to discuss policies and other measures of poverty alleviation.

 The conference is open to all disciplines (development studies, sociology, economics, anthropology, social medicine, geography, political science, legal studies and the humanities), approaches, methods and concepts within the field of poverty research, and papers coming from an inter-, trans- or multidisciplinary background are particularly welcomed.
 Both research papers of empirical, theoretical or conceptual nature and policy papers are welcomed.